loicvh/homepage/source/index.rst

 _____

-Hello !
-I am currently doing my PhD with `Pierre-Antoine Absil <https://sites.uclouvain.be/absil/>`_ and `Anthony Papavasiliou <https://perso.uclouvain.be/anthony.papavasiliou/public_html/>`_.
+Hello stranger!
+I am Loïc and I conducted a PhD in applied mathematics (titled *nonconvex and nonsmooth economic dispatch*) under the supervision of `Pierre-Antoine Absil <https://sites.uclouvain.be/absil/>`_ and `Anthony Papavasiliou <https://perso.uclouvain.be/anthony.papavasiliou/public_html/>`_ at UCLouvain (Louvain-la-Neuve, Belgium) from 2018 to 2022.

+I no longer work in academia, but I am keeping these pages online; this might serve some day...

 .. image:: data/images/IMG_E6823_r.jpeg
     :width: 600